Twenty principles for good spreadsheet practice

 14. Never embed in a formula anything that might change or need to be changed.

 Instead, put such values into separate cells and reference them.
 This ensures that values enter the spreadsheet only once, and if change is needed would happen in just one place.
 It also allows for all formulae cells to be locked without denying access to input values.
-If cross-sheet references are making your formulas hard to follow, consider the use of named cells to help clarify them.
+Allocating range names to cells containing these values can make it easier to understand the purpose of the formulae which reference them.

 15. Perform a calculation once and then refer back to that calculation.